Swift's Management Team

 How it Started

 With a strong community-engagement process, the project’s goals include job growth, economic development, community health, and community revitalization.
-This project will preserve a neighborhood anchor, while opening opportunities for a vibrant local economy, increase community resiliency and spark a turnaround.
+This project will preserve a neighborhood anchor, while opening opportunities for a vibrant local economy and increase community resiliency.

 As a part of our larger neighborhood improvement effort, Community Solutions worked alongside the NERA/NRZ, residents, partners, and civic leaders to develop the Northeast Neighborhood Sustainability Plan (NNSP) using a Health Impact Assessment framework.
 The NNSP outlines the best opportunities for improving the health, infrastructure and environmental sustainability of the Northeast neighborhood.
 Using this recommendations of the NNSP Community Solutions has been hosting a variety of community engagement efforts through public art, bike safety, healthy food education, and pop up markets